Oregon State Beavers football: Northwest Championship

-Oregon State wins the so-called Northwest Championship by sweeping Washington, Washington State, and Oregon.
+The Northwest Championship is a rivalry between Oregon, Oregon State, Washington, and Washington State.
 The four Pacific Northwest rivals began playing in a round-robin format in the 1903 season.
-No trophy is awarded to the Northwest Champion, and no organization grants the title, although in 2002, the Washington Huskies wore homemade t-shirts for the Northwest Championship.
+No trophy is awarded to the winner, and no organization grants the title, although in 2002, the Washington Huskies wore homemade t-shirts for the Northwest Championship.

 Notable players and coaches

 Retired numbers

 Although not a retired number Oregon State has "AL" displayed opposite Terry Baker's number "11" in Reser Stadium for long time donor/philanthropist/contributor Al Reser.